More bike bits here.

 |ω = 2 π (v / (2 π r)) = v / r||(6)|

-That is, the rotating energy is 1/2 the linear (translational) energy.
+Comparing (1) and (8), rotating energy from the mass is equal the linear (translational) energy.

-Put another way, for a gram on the wheel, 2/3 of the acceleration energy is simply being mass anywhere on the bike.
-1/3 comes from being rotating mass.
+Put another way, for a gram on the wheel, half of the acceleration energy is simply being mass anywhere on the bike. half comes from being rotating mass.

 A lighter bicycle is easier to lift — both lifting in the sense of "climbing a hill" and lifting in the sense of "hopping over an obstacle", such as a pothole, tree branch, and so on.